thosgood/this-weeks-finds/markdown/51-100/week100.md

 \$\\infty\$-groupoide non-strictes via des ensembles multi-simpliciaux, Ph.D. thesis, Universite Paul Sabatier, Toulouse, France, 1995.

-Michael Batanin also has a definition of ω-categories, of the "globular" sort:
+Michael Batanin also has a definition of $\omega$-categories, of the "globular" sort:

-9) M. A. Batanin, On the definition of weak ω-category, Macquarie Mathematics Report number 96/207.
+9) M. A. Batanin, On the definition of weak $\omega$-category, Macquarie Mathematics Report number 96/207.

 Now the fun will begin!
 These different definitions of (weak) n-category